fT0xicw5916/ManageBac-Plus/README.md

 # ManageBac-Plus
 > Since ManageBac **SUCKS**, we decided to make a new one.
 A better one. *This, is **ManageBac Plus.***

-Just a simple python Flask webapp built around ManageBac that adds a lot of useful functions to it.
+Just a simple Python Flask webapp built around ManageBac that adds a lot of useful functions to it.

 ## Table of contents
 <!-- TOC -->